 The nominal system frequency should be selected as 50 Hz or 60 Hz only.
 The FREQUENCY AND PHASE REFERENCE setting, used as a reference for calculating all angles, must be identical for all terminals.
-Whenever the 87L function is "Enabled", the UR Platform frequency tracking function is disabled, and frequency tracking is driven by the L90 algorithm (see the THEORY OF OPERATION chapter).
-Whenever the 87L function is "Disabled", the frequency tracking mechanism reverts to the UR Platform mechanism which uses the FREQUENCY TRACKING setting to provide frequency tracking for all other elements and functions.
+Whenever the 87L function is "Enabled", the frequency tracking function is disabled, and frequency tracking is driven by the L90 algorithm (see the Theory of Operation chapter).
+Whenever the 87L function is "Disabled", the frequency tracking mechanism reverts to the UR-series mechanism which uses the FREQUENCY TRACKING setting to provide frequency tracking for all other elements and functions.